 Find out which cold and flu remedies work and which may be a placebo.

-You can’t escape the jingles at this time of year for cold and flu remedies promising to “fight back at the first sign of sick”.
-Yet when you visit a doctor for the flu, why don't you leave with a prescription for Codral or Lemsip?
+You can’t escape the ads at this time of year for cold and flu remedies promising to “fight back” against winter bugs.
+Yet when you visit a doctor with a cold, why don't you leave with a prescription for Codral or Lemsip?

 When we've looked at the evidence for cold and flu remedies, we've found it doesn’t always stack up.

-Six recent international clinical trials on over-the-counter cough formulations containing dextromethorphan or guaifenesin also did not demonstrate they work.
+Six international clinical trials on over-the-counter cough formulations containing dextromethorphan or guaifenesin also failed to show they worked.

 The only ingredient that’s got some backing is bromhexine.
 That said, the evidence is largely based on trials involving people suffering from long-term respiratory disease rather than a winter bug.